enrichit/angular-image-placeholder/README.md

     bower install angular-image-utils --save

 `Lodash` is also required for debouncing window resize events.
 It's not a hard requirement but without it your browser may struggle to keep up with the hundreds of function calls that get fired on resize.
 This depends very much on how many images you are loading and whether you're concerned with the user resizing the browser before the images have loaded, it's at your discretion.
-Just in case you want to though (and you should cause `lodash` is amazing) `lodash` is defined as a dependency in bower so it's as simple as including it before you include this script.
+Just in case you want to though (and you should cause `lodash` is amazing) `lodash` is defined as a dependency in bower so it's as simple as loading it before you load this script.

 ## Usage